saulpierotti/markdown_notebook/BDP.md

 	* Data distribution is done a priori or by the job itself
 * A real-life complex workflow can be a linear combination of CPU-driven and Data-driven models
 	* This is usually the case when different jobs of the workflow need very different hardware architectures (HTC vs HPC)
+* The distributed infrastructures we saw until now are localised in the same WAN

 # High Performance Computing (HPC)
+* High performance computing (HPC): I want to speed up the execution time of single jobs
 * GFLOPs: billions of floating point operations per second
 	* The max GFLOP of a system can be calculated from the number of sockets, cores per socket, clock frequency and FLOPs per cycle
 * TDP: thermal design power, it is the maximum amount of heat that the cooling system must be able to dissipate in typical operations